 - A Complete Beginner?
 Your primary goal is to learn the basics in a friendly, non-intimidating environment.
 You need a patient teacher who excels at explaining fundamental concepts simply.

 - A High-Handicapper Looking to Break 100/90?
 Your goal is consistency.
-You need a coach who can identify the one or two big swing or strategy mistakes that lead to an inconsistent golf shots and big numbers on your scorecard, and help you correct them.
+You need a coach who can identify the one or two big swing or strategy mistakes that lead to inconsistent shots and big numbers, and help you correct them.

 - A Mid-Handicapper Stuck on a Plateau?
 You probably have a decent swing, but need help with fine-tuning things.
-Your specific golf needs might be in the short game, distance control with your wedges, or smarter course management.
-You likely work best with a technical instructor who uses data and technology effectively to help you get get to another level of scoring in a specific golf skill.
+Your needs might be in the short game, distance control with your wedges, or smarter course management.
+You likely work best with a technical instructor who uses data and technology effectively to help you reach another level of scoring.

 - A Low-Handicapper or Aspiring Tournament Player?
 You need to go from a good player to truly great.
-Improving for you is about turning small leaksin your came into air tight strength - shaving off tenths of a stroke, where your scoring aberage is your number one priority!
-Yo'd be amazed what an elite couch will have to teach you on topics ranging from advanced shot-shaping, mastering difficult lies, and a world-class level od pressure managemet to the mental game needed win.
+Improving for you is about turning small weaknesses into strengths - shaving off tenths of a stroke.
+You'd be amazed what an elite coach will teach you about advanced shot-shaping, mastering difficult lies, and managing pressure at a world-class level.

 Being honest about your goals gives you a filter.
 A coach who is exceptional at getting beginners comfortable might not be the highly analytical, data-driven expert an aspiring scratch golfer needs.
-Know what you are tyrying to accomplish - then communicate that effectively so your're both on the right page on the goals neede to succeed for you.
+Know what you are trying to accomplish, then communicate that effectively so you're both aligned on the goals needed to succeed.

 Step 2: Know the Qualities of a Top-Notch Instructor

 Once you know your own goals, you need to know how to spot the right person.
 All PGA Professionals have a solid base of knowledge, but the best instructors have a unique combination of skills.
-Here’s what to look for when your evaluating coaches to work with.
+Here’s what to look for when evaluating coaches:

 Their Teaching Philosophy and Communication Style